-$\textbf{Description}: \ Kext\ identifier\ to\ perform\ presence\ checking\ before\ adding\ (e.g.\ \texttt{com.apple.iokit.IONetworkingFamily}).$
+Description: Kext identifier to perform presence checking before adding (e.g. com.apple.iokit.IONetworkingFamily).
 Only drivers which identifiers are not be found in the cache will be added.

-Description: Adds kernel extension on specified macOS version or older.
+Description: Adds kernel driver on specified macOS version or older.

-$\bf Description:$ Adds kernel extension on specified macOS version or newer.
+Description: Adds kernel driver on specified macOS version or newer.